 However, a credit card company can ask the court not to discharge the debt you owe to it.
 If the court agrees, you'll be able to get rid of your other unsecured and credit card debts, but you won't be able to wipe that particular credit card debt.

 A credit card company can object to the discharge of the debt if fraud was involved.
 For example, if you lied on your credit card application or incurred lots of debt that you knew you couldn't repay, the company might challenge the discharge of the debt.

 There are special rules when you incur credit card debt shortly before filing for bankruptcy.
 In the below situations, the court will presume that you incurred the debt fraudulently.
 That means that if the credit card company brings a complaint to determine dischargeability, the burden is on you to prove that you didn't incur the debts with fraudulent intent or that the purchases were not luxury goods.

-In these cases, the credit card company will usually send you a demand letter asking you to repay the debt or agree to pay it back after the bankruptcy is over.
+In such cases, the credit card company will usually send you a demand letter asking you to repay the debt or to agree to pay it back after the bankruptcy ends.
 If you don't respond, the credit card company will have to file an adversary proceeding in the bankruptcy court to get a judgment saying the debt is nondischargeable.

-(To learn more, see Does Chapter 7 Remove Credit Card Debt?)
+Learn more in Does Chapter 7 Remove Credit Card Debt?

 The best way to ensure that your credit card debt will be wiped out in bankruptcy is to: